Cost of Goods Sold: A Deeper Dive

 Outbound shipping costs are a prime example of the murkiness involved when calculating COGS.
 To understand why, let's start with the IRS definition: "Containers and packages that are an integral part of the product manufactured are a part of your cost of goods sold.
 If they are not an integral part of the manufactured product, their costs are shipping or selling expenses."

 Seems pretty clear so far.
 Here's where it gets tricky.
-At big-box stores like Costco, the same candy bars are often also sold in 20-packs that look a lot like the cardboard retail display trays used at grocery store checkout lanes.
-But there's an important difference: The made-for-Costo 20-pack itself has a sales barcode on it, while each candy bar wrapper inside the carton says "Not labeled for individual retail sale."
+At big-box stores like Costco, the same candy bars are often also sold in 20-packs that look a lot like the retail display packages described above.
+But there's an important difference: The made-for-Costo 20-pack itself has a UPC barcode on it, while each candy bar wrapper inside the carton says "Not labeled for individual retail sale."

 According to the IRS definition, the cardboard packaging for the 20-pack product sold at Costco is an integral part of the manufacturing process and therefore its cost belongs in COGS – even though the packaging looks nearly identical to the cardboard trays used in grocery stores that are considered "shipping or selling expenses."